Today’s Reading: Numbers 23-24

 Yours for hearing from God and speaking, while praying for wisdom, what God wants out there in the fight against evil and for the good of all His people,

 P.S.
-Below is a photo of one of the groups Norma-Jean and I led to Israel touring the land of the Bible!
+Below is a photo of our current group touring the land of the Bible!
 This photo was taken on the Mount of Beattitudes.